 Modern sunflower meaning is adoration.
 This is because sunflowers turn their heads to the sun.
 This characteristic is the origin of their common name.
 Sunflowers are known as one of the most joyous flowers.
 Read full article: Sunflower Meaning – Ancient Incas to Modern Weddings.

-Dandelions also symbolize the sun, the most ancient and universal of all symbols.
+Dandelions also symbolize the sun, an ancient and universal symbols.
 The name dandelion literally means “tooth of the lion.”
 This is a reference to Leo, the constellation most associated with the sun.

 Modern dandelion flower meanings are numerous.
 They mean “love me” and “affection returned.”
 Additionally, dandelion flowers mean desire, faithful and happiness.
 Dandelions also mean sympathy and love’s oracle.